 Where used herein, refers to each person who suffers property damage or loss, monetary expense, or physical, sexual or emotional injury, or death as a direct/indirect result of the defendant's offense or criminal episode.

 Refers to an investigation submitted to the sentencing/releasing authority by the probation officer when there is evidence that an offender willfully violated one or more conditions of supervision.
 The report contains details of the violation, the offender's statement, a supervision summary, and recommendation.

 Refers to a writ authorizing the arrest of the offender for violation of supervision.
-A Circuit Court judge or a Parole Commissioner may issue it.
+A Circuit Court judge or a Commissioner may issue it.